ockhamlabs/k8s-agent/README.md

-# CAST AI Kubernetes Agent
+# Helios Kubernetes Agent

-A component that connects your Kubernetes cluster to the [CAST AI](https://www.cast.ai) platform to enable Kubernetes automation and cost optimization features.
+A component that connects your Kubernetes cluster to the Helios platform to enable Kubernetes automation and cost optimization features.

 ## Getting started

-Visit the [docs](https://docs.cast.ai/docs/getting-started) to connect your cluster.
+Visit the [docs](https://docs.helios.example.com/getting-started) to connect your cluster.

 ## Helm chart

-The helm chart for the CAST AI Kubernetes agent is published in the [castai/helm-charts](https://github.com/castai/helm-charts) repo.
+The helm chart for the Helios Kubernetes agent is published in the [helios/helm-charts](https://github.com/helios/helm-charts) repo.

 ## Reading configuration from file